asyncapi/generator/README.md

      "version": "3.0.1",
      ```

-   - The new PR will also contain the description from the markdown files.
+   - The new PR will also contain the description from the markdown files,

-4. **Merge the Versioning and Release Triggering PR**:
-   - Once the versioning and Release Triggering PR is created, it should be merged (automatically by the bot in this case).
+   - AsyncAPI bot automatically merge such release PR.

-5. **Release the Package**:
+4. **Release the Package**:

    - After the PR is merged, the CI/CD pipeline triggers again.
-The changesets/action step identifies that the PR was created by itself.
+The `changesets/action` step identifies that the PR was created by itself.
 It then verifies if the current version of the package is greater than the previously released version.
 If a difference is detected, it executes the publish command to release the updated package.

- ### Conventional Commits:

-  - To maintain a clear git history of commits and easily identify what each commit changed and whether it triggered a release, we use conventional commits.
-The feat and fix prefixes are particularly important as they are needed to trigger changesets.
-Using these prefixes ensures that the changes are correctly categorized and the versioning system functions as expected.
-  For Example:
-    ```
-    feat: Added the Changesets
-    ```

 ## Contributing